 - The rear of the exhaust system will also need to drop down as you lower the transmission

-- Remove the rubber exhaust hangars but keep it tied up loosely with rope
+- Remove the rubber exhaust hangars but keep it tied up loosely with a rope

 - Do not let the exhaust system just "hang" in the air - hard on manifolds and joints.

-- Raise the transmission to take weight of rear rubber transmission mount
+- Raise the transmission to take the weight of rear rubber transmission mount

 - Remove the steel cross plate for the rear transmission mount

-- Two bolts on each side of plate that secure it to the cars subframe
+- Two bolts on each side of the plate that secure it to the subframe of the car

-- Lower the tranmission down as far as it will go using the jack
+- Lower the transmission down as far as it will go using the jack

 - Go slowly since you will be lowering the engine as well